paulgay/VGfM/README.md

 # Visual Graphs from Motion (VGfM): Scene understanding with object geometry reasoning

-This repo contains the code to generate scene graph and the relations annotations added from the ScanNet data.
+This repo contains the code to generate scene graphs given an image sequence and bounding boxe proposal.
+It also contains the relation annotations added on the ScanNet dataset.
 This material has been used in the following paper:

 ```
 @article{gay2018visual,